 Shin-Osaka Station Layout

-Shin-Osaka Station is actually really well laid out, and it is easy to find your way around.
-The station is inside a four story building, but the most important floor is the 3rd floor.
-On the 3rd floor you will find the ticket gates for both the shinkansen and regular JR lines.
-Shinkansen platforms are on the floor above, and regular train platforms are on the floor below.
-However, to access all of these platforms you must first pass through the 3rd floor gates.
-You can find a PDF map of the station and its layout on the JR West website that should make this clear.
+Shin-Osaka Station is logically arranged around the 3rd floor concourse, so it is generally easy to find your way around.
+On the 3rd floor you will find the ticket gates for both the Shinkansen and regular JR lines.
+Shinkansen platforms are above this concourse, and regular JR platforms are below it.
+However, to access all of these platforms you must first pass through the correct 3rd floor gates.
+You can find current station maps on the JR West website.

 The South Entrance gates for the Shinkansen lines